Post-Discovery First Aid ~ Thriving Beyond Infidelity

 Healing without Reconciliation

 While it takes a willing partner to reconcile, personal healing is everyone’s birthright.
-Even when the wayward partner has left (with or without an explanation), or is not willing and able to reconcile, there are many redeeming factors for the betrayed partner.
+Even when the unfaithful partner has left (with or without an explanation), or is not willing and able to reconcile, there are many redeeming factors for the betrayed partner.

 The phrase “healing alone” isn’t applicable to anyone: nobody has to be completely alone.
 There is always a group or therapist to support you, even if you have no friends or family members (or a nice person on the bus) to talk to and find support in.
 The person who betrayed you may not be in the picture, or fading from it, but there are 7.9 billion other people in the world.